Ringing Your Cash Register

 Phase 2: The Calling Portion of the Trial

-The trial is when we actually get on the phone and start prospecting for you.
-During the trial, which can take anywhere from four to eight weeks (at a rate of 10-30 hours per week of actual calling,) we implement the telemarketing program that we designed in the Telemarketing Plan.
+A pilot program, or (trial,) is when we get on the phones and start prospecting for you.
+During the pilot, which can take anywhere from four to twelve weeks (where we call at a rate of 20-30 hours per week,) we implement the telemarketing program that we designed in the Telemarketing Plan.

 The first thing to keep in mind is that trials are not "practice sessions."
-Trials, that is, our efforts in Phase 2, are designed to generate real business for you, to find real prospects who are, hopefully, going to close.
-The goals of a trial include making money for you.
-But more than anything else, the trial is designed to prove whether or not telemarketing is going to work, and be economical.
+The pilot program, that is, our efforts in Phase 2, are designed to generate real business for you, to find real prospects who are, hopefully, going to close.
+The goals of a trial, therefore, include making money for you.
+But more than anything else, the trial is designed to prove whether or not telemarketing is going to work, and be economical, so that you will want us to do more of it for your business.

 As you probably already know, marketing is a risky business.
 You can spend thousands of dollars on an advertising campaign (and we all know lots of people who have done it,) without having any idea that it will pay off (and then, of course, it often doesn't.)
 We all know people who have spent tens of thousands of dollars on sales reps without knowing whether they'll perform, or on printing brochures for a direct mail program without knowing whether they'll get a profitable response rate.
-We even know companies who have committed thousands of dollars for telemarketing programs without testing, trash their market, and then can't get their reputation back.
+We all know about SEO programs that failed.
+And we even know companies who have committed thousands of dollars for telemarketing programs without testing; they trash their market, and then can't get their reputation back.

 At JV/M, we can't guarantee your success, so we test everything we do so that we can minimize your costs and risks, and maximize your chances of success.
-To do that, we design a trial that is controlled and monitored so that if things aren't working, we can fix them before they get out of hand.
-For example, we look at the results, the objections, the responses and the feedback from the market and use that to improve the appointment rate.
-We look at what the telemarketer is saying, and how he or she is presenting your products.
-And we listen to what the prospects are saying, or not saying, to see if we can find the need, and the "soft underbelly" in the market that we can attack to make money for you.
+To do that, we use classic, proven sales techniques.
+And we design a pilot program that is controlled and monitored so that if things aren't working, we can fix them before they get out of hand.
+For example, we look at the results, the objections, the responses and the feedback from the market, and we use that to improve the appointment rate.
+We plan what the telemarketer is going to say, and how he or she is presenting your products.
+And we debrief frequently to learn what the prospects are saying, or not saying, to make sure we find the need, and the "soft underbelly" in the market.
 If we're lucky, we get lots of good appointments without having to change a thing.
 But we don't count on luck, we create it by conducting a trial.

 What Can Go Wrong?

-Without meaning to sound negative, the fact is that there are lots of things we have to look at when we try to grow your business, because there are lots of things that have to work in order for you to be succeessful.
+Without sounding negative, the fact is that there are many things that we have to consider when we try to grow your business, because they all have to mesh in order for you to be succeessful.
 And if we approach the problem with overconfidence in our Telemarketing Plan, or hold a pre-conceived -- but wrong -- notion about what will work, we are doomed to failure.
-So we look at the results as they come in, usually on a daily basis; and we adjust the campaign to maximize the quality and quantity of leads.
+So we measure results as they come in, usually on a daily basis; and we adjust the campaign to maximize the quality and quantity of leads that are produced.

-In at least 50% of the cases, something in the trial has to change from what we thought when we wrote the Telemarketing Plan.
-It may be the script, or the telemarketer, or whom we target, or the attention-getting initial benefit statement, or the qualifying questions, or the way we articulate your value proposition, or even the segment we're going after.
+In at least half of the cases, something in the program has to change from what we thought when we wrote the Telemarketing Plan.
+It may be some script element, or the telemarketer, or the target job title, or the attention-getting initial benefit statement, or the qualifying questions, or the way we articulate your value proposition, or even the segment we're going after.
 Most things are okay, but if that one thing isn't fixed, the whole campaign can fail.

 First, We Look For A Non-Zero Response Rate

-It may sound trivial, but the first thing we do is try to get you your first appointment.
+So while it may sound trivial, the first thing we do is try to get you your first appointment.
 It's not usually projectable, but a non-zero response rate tells you that we're probably somewhere near the target.
-If we can't get anything, we have to go back to the drawing board.
+If we can't get anything, we may have to go back to the drawing board.
 Is there no market for the product?
+Is there no need?
 Is telemarketing unable to connect with a decision-maker, or pursuade him or her to consider you as a potential vendor?
-If we get a non-zero response rate, hopefully in the first 5-10 hours, we know we haven't completely blown it.
+If we get a non-zero response rate, hopefully in the first 10-20 hours, we know we haven't completely failed.

 Then We Look For The "Pace"